Capital gains tax explained Capital gains tax and property

 - You let all or part of your home (but see below)

-- You live away (though gains relating to some absences are tax-free, including the last three years you own the home- falling to 18 months from April 2014)
+- You live away (though gains relating to some absences are tax-free, including the last 18 months)

 - You bought or improved the home wholly or partly for the purpose of making a profit.

-If you need more help with your capital gains tax questions, or any other aspect of your finances, sign up to Which? for just £1 for one month and you can speak to a member of our Money Helpline team to get individual guidance.
+Find out more: For more help with your capital gains tax questions, or any other aspect of your finances, try Which?
+Money for two months for £1 for unlimited access to our Which?
+Money Helpline team.

 Tax relief if you own more than one home